 Luxembourg arbitration has seen a revival in recent years, and we expect that the number of arbitration cases will continue to grow.

-For a few years now, Luxembourg has actively developed and promoted arbitration as an alternative for dispute resolution.
+Luxembourg continues to actively develop and promote arbitration as an alternative means of dispute resolution, including through the activities of the Luxembourg Arbitration Association, the Chamber of Commerce of Luxembourg, and legal reforms.